SnapLib/npm-fs/README.md

 A SnapLib npm project's structure can be thought of as a subset of an npm project.
 Therefore, every SnapLib npm project follows the basic minimum npm project structure.
-Such as having a `node_modules` directory and `package.json` and `package-lock.json` file located in the project's root directory.
+Such as having a `node_modules` directory and `package.json` file located in the project's root directory.
 These are common to all npm based projects

 However, ***SnapLib*** npm projects have additional project structure properties that are enforced and shared by all SnapLib npm projects.
-Some examples of such properties are having a `src` directory in the project's root directory to contain all source code files and a `.eslintrc.json` and `typedoc.json` file in the project root directory to define a consistent source code convention and generated documentation style.
+Some examples of such properties are having a `src` directory and `.eslintrc.json` and `typedoc.json` file in the project root directory.

-In addition to the above project structure/config properties, there are also specific dependencies SnapLib npm projects are required to have such as [TypeScript][1] and [tslib][2].
+In addition to the above project structure/config properties, there are also specific dependencies SnapLib npm projects are required to have such as [TypeScript][1] and [tslib][2] that this package also enforces.

 And finally, there are SnapLib npm project properties that are optional and not *required* (but often encouraged) for each SnapLib project to have.
 For